savchukrm/store-react/README.md

-# Store bags with React
+# Bag shop with React

 Opportunities:
 - add products to favorites